SI5-web-dev/si5-prog-web-project/README.md

   * The application is then accessible at http://localhost:4000

-  * To connect to our application you can create an account or directly use this :
+  * To connect to our application you can create an account or directly use this credentials :
      ```txt
       email : alex.dubois@example.fr
       password : AZ534&rzegz34f4gfe